You are using an outdated browser. Please upgrade your browser to improve your experience.

 Wearing eyeglasses or contacts are the most popular ways to correct vision problems, but many patients want a more permanent solution that doesn’t require the use of corrective equipment.
 LASIK (Laser-Assisted in Situ Keratomileusis) is eye surgery that treats nearsightedness, farsightedness and astigmatism by reshaping the corneas to better focus light rays onto the retina.
 During a LASIK procedure, the surgeon can also correct astigmatism by reshaping an irregularly shaped cornea into a more regular shape at the time of surgery.

 When performed by an experienced ophthalmologist, the success rate for LASIK eye surgery is very high.
 More than 90% of those who have the surgery receive vision correction between 20/20 and 20/40.
 There are of course some risks involved with eye surgery.
 Infections do sometimes happen, and just over 10% require a second surgery to achieve desired results.

 When performed by an ophthalmologist, the success rate for LASIK eye surgery is very high.
 More than 90% of those who have the surgery wind up with a vision correction between 20/20 and 20/40.

 If you are interested in improving your vision with LASIK eye surgery, the first step is to consult with your ophthalmologist to make sure you are a candidate.
-Generally, LASIK is an option for those who have severe astigmatism, farsightedness, or nearsightedness that is considered stable, and you must be 18 years old or older.
-Our ophthalmologist will evaluate your eyes and confirm the likelihood that LASIK will produce a favorable result.
+Generally, LASIK is an option for those who are 18 years or older and have severe astigmatism, farsightedness or nearsightedness that is considered stable.
+Your ophthalmologist will evaluate your eyes and confirm the likelihood that LASIK will produce a favorable result.